rooklift/chlorine/README.md

 # Usage

 Open a file from the menu, or via command line with `electron . -o filename.hlt`.
 Drag-and-dropping a file onto the window may also work.
 Once a file is opened, navigate with left and right arrow keys.
-(Todo: autoplay.)

 # Screenshot
 ![Chlorine Screenshot](https://raw.githubusercontent.com/fohristiwhirl/chlorine/master/screenshot.png)